aufwaerts/BinSmart-ESS/README.md

 OpenDTU-OnBattery, a "zero export" solution based on OpenDTU, looked like a good starting point, but back in 2023 there was (or still is?) no support for Meanwell chargers, and buying a Victron would have violated my cost criteria.
 I must however give Thomas Basler (and everybody supporting him) credit for their OpenDTU project, without their achievements I would never have managed to get the Hoymiles radio communication working.

-My solution has been up and running for about 12 months now, it over-achieves my initial goal and over-fulfils all of my criteria.
+My solution has been up and running for 12 months now, it over-achieves my initial goal and over-fulfils all of my criteria.
 I called it "BinSmart ESS" (my surname is Binder :-).

 The solution looks like this:
 [BinSmart_overview.pdf](https://github.com/user-attachments/files/18629652/BinSmart_overview.pdf)